 Money, Achievement, Fame, & Suicidal Ideation

-If you’ve paid any attention to anything at all in the last week or so, you are probably well aware that Michael Phelps had an outstanding
+If you paid any attention to the most recent Summer Olympiad, you are probably well aware that Michael Phelps had an outstanding

-run swim in this latest rendition of the Summer Olympics.
+run swim in this latest rendition of the games.
 His swan song (or so we are told) will go down as one for the ages.

 The story most often regaled of the 2016 version of Phelps is his successful comeback to the sport of swimming.
 By most accounts, four years ago, he pretty much mailed in his performance in London.
 His training was subpar and inconsistent.
 His head wasn’t in the right place.